Graduate Theological Foundation: Student makeup

 Graduate Theological Foundation students come from a large geographical spectrum, including all 50 U.S. states and 64 countries.
-Statistics compiled by the foundation state that approximately 30% of alumni were employed in parish ministry at the time of graduation, with 22% working in education, 15% in counseling and 8% in administration.
-The average student body age is 51 years old, and 66% are male while 34% are female.
-Approximately 78% of foundation students are clergy.

-Students also come from a wide range of faith backgrounds, with Protestant the majority at 56%.
-Catholics make up 36% of students, Muslims 7%, 1% are Jewish and 1% Buddhist (percentages are rounded).
+Students also come from a wide range of faith backgrounds.

 Publications and collections

 Direct publications of the Graduate Theological Foundation reflect its student body of working ministry professionals engaged in pastoral, educational, health-related or counseling vocation.

 The Oxford Theology Monograph is a gathering of essays written by faculty members related to course work at the University of Oxford Theology Summer School, a partnership between the Foundation and the University Oxford that has existed since 1994.

 Foundation Theology is an annual collection of essays written by students and faculty of the Foundation deemed worthy of special consideration and publication.

-There are several notable collections of books, personal papers and other media of interest to theological researchers housed at GTF's Indiana campus.
+There are several notable collections of books, personal papers and other media of interest to theological researchers housed at the Macquarrie Library.
 This includes the Macquarrie Project, a multimedia collection relating to Christian theologian Canon John Macquarrie, that includes his personal research library, audio recordings of Macquarrie's lectures, library notations and a tome of sermons.

 Accreditation

 The Graduate Theological Foundation does not hold accreditation through either the United States Department of Education (USDE) or the Council for Higher Education Accreditation (CHEA).
-GTF is not categorized as a traditional college, seminary or university and its educational model does not qualify as either strictly residential or distance learning.
 As an educational foundation, GTF is incorporated by the state of Indiana and is chartered by the state to award advanced degrees in various fields of theological study.